webix-hub/docs/data/api/refs/ui.excelviewer.md

 - api/link/ui.excelviewer_clearall.md - removes all items from the component
 - api/link/ui.excelviewer_clearcss.md - removes css class from all items
 - api/link/ui.excelviewer_clearvalidation.md - removes all validation marks from the component
-- api/link/ui.excelviewer_closesub.md - closes the subrow or the subview for an item with the given id
+- api/link/ui.excelviewer_closesub.md - closes subrow or subview for an item with the given id
 - api/link/ui.excelviewer_collectvalues.md - returns an array of unique values of the specified column
 - api/link/ui.excelviewer_columnid.md - returns the id of the column at the specified index
 - api/link/ui.excelviewer_copy.md - copies an item to the same or another object